 What makes Feedback Genius different from other similar services like FeedbackFive (which didn’t do much for me) is their approach to feedback.
 They are tightly integrated with Amazon so this is a fully automated process for you.
 My system is set up so that when a new product is scheduled to be delivered, my buyer gets an email telling them the product is due that day.
 It asks them to let me know if it arrives in anything less than perfect condition and it gives them a way to contact me – did you catch that?
 Me, instead of Amazon first.
 [This is an optional setting.]

-In addition, if they are happy, it gives them a link to give me immediate 5-star feedback.
+In addition, if they are happy, it gives them a link to give me immediate 5-star seller feedback rating.
 22% of my positive responders respond on that first day.
 Another 60% or so respond before or immediately after I send my next email four days later asking for feedback.
 I know this because Feedback Genius gives me awesome analytics that I can use to tweak my campaigns.

 My letters are branded with my logo and they are customized for each customer’s order.
 I not only remind them of what they ordered, but where it is being shipped, by which carrier and the tracking number.
 All of this is acceptable with Amazon’s policies as is the follow up.
 It also pleases me to be sending an email that is valuable and not spam-ish.